Class A surface: Normalisation

-Class C is a rough, poor surface, which will cause a problem in CAM/CAD and not aesthetically.
-Holes (G0), bad tangencies (G1), and micro Bumps that cannot be used for a ball cutter for example.
+Class C is a rough, poor surface, which may cause problems in CAM/CAD and not aesthetically.
+Example characteristics of Class C surfaces are holes (G0), bad tangencies (G1) and micro-bumps that cannot be used for a ball cutter.

-Class B is the minimum quality for everything to go well in CAM/CAD.
-In Aeronautics, everyone is in Class B without Holes with good Tangencies (G1) and without unusable micro Bumps.
+Class B is a quality that helps projects to work better CAM/CAD.
+In Aeronautics, all surfaces must be at least Class B, without holes with good tangencies (G1) and without unusable micro-bumps.

 Class A has the qualities of a Class B, but in addition is mainly in G2/G3 curvatures, allowing very beautiful aesthetic reflections, smooth and without cuts.
-Necessary for mass consumer products such as cars or iPhones.
+Class A surfaces are often used for mass-produced consumer products such as cars or smart phones.

 Notable software

 The most widely used software tools are Alias by Autodesk, ICEM Surf a standalone software, ICEM Shape Design and ICEM Shape Design AeroExpert followed by Dassault Systèmes etc integrated in module in CATIA V5.